huaminghuangtw/My-Life-Rules/📜 My Life Rules.md

 Learn with no end in mind.
 Learn for no reason at all.
-[Learn how to learn.](https://www.coursera.org/learn/learning-how-to-learn) Learning is the single best investment that you can make for your time.
+[Learn how to learn.](https://www.coursera.org/learn/learning-how-to-learn) [Learn in public.](https://www.swyx.io/learn-in-public) Learning is the single best investment that you can make for your time.